+National to confirm if the following should be included:

+PROFESSIONAL CONDUCT & DISCIPLINE OF MEMBERS

-Professional Standards, which shall set out the conduct expected of Members.
+All Members of CPRS shall comply with the Code of Professional Standards, which shall set out the conduct expected of Members.
 The Code shall be established and may be amended by the Board of Directors.
 The Board of Directors shall have authority to suspend or expel any Member from CPRS for any one or more of the following grounds:

-Bylaws, the Code of Professional Standards or written policies of CPRS;
+a. violating any provision of the Articles, Bylaws, the Code of Professional Standards or written policies of CPRS;

-b. carrying out any conduct which may be detrimental to CPRS as determined by the Board of Directors in its sole discretion; and c. for any other reason that the Board of Directors in its sole and absolute discretion considers to be reasonable, having regard to any time by notifying the National Society in writing.
+b. carrying out any conduct which may be detrimental to CPRS as determined by the Board of Directors in its sole discretion; and c. for any other reason that the Board of Directors in its sole and absolute discretion considers to be reasonable, having regard to the purpose of CPRS

+RESIGNATION & EFFECT OF TERMINATION OF

+MEMBERSHIP

+Members may resign at any time by notifying the National Society in writing.
 Membership fees will not be refunded in whole or in part, nor carried forward.
 Subject to the Articles, upon any termination of membership (by expulsion, resignation or otherwise), the rights of the Member including any rights in the property of the Corporation, automatically cease to exist.

 ARTICLE V – BOARD OF DIRECTORS

-The business and affairs of the Society shall be managed by a Board consisting of:
+The business and affairs of the Society shall be vested in a Board of Directors consisting of:

 thirteen elected directors